martinbogo/pt-battery-diagnostics/README.md

 Included here are resources to help you such as:

  - Arduino .ino sketch with a simple menu system to read real-time diagnostics information from the battery
- - A breadboard schematic as well as pinout diagram for the Arduino and Segway battery to connect safely to the battery
+ - A pinout diagram for the Arduino and Segway battery to connect safely to the battery

  - If you need a 3D printed battery connector made, I highly recommend the one Rotek designed here on Shapeways.
 Well worth supporting his work! https://www.shapeways.com/product/EN759FWRC/segway-battery-conector